xqyww123/Isa-Mini/doc/Language and Protocol.md

 Commands and supported features are categorized and discussed as follows.

 ##### Notation
-In any syntax definition presented in this document, variables are leaded by `@`.
-Any other word not leaded by `@` is a plan literal that must be included as it is in the requests sent to our shell.
+In any syntax definition presented in this document, variables are led by `@`.
+Any other word not led by `@` is a plan literal that must be included as it is in the requests sent to our shell.

 For example, an instance of `@chan GOAL "@expr"` is `42 GOAL "1 + 1 = 2"`.
-The double quote symbol `"` is a literal must be presented in the request text.
+The double quote symbol `"` is a literal that must be presented in the request text.

 ### Concurrency & Multiplex